lukso-network/lsp-smart-contracts/template/README.md

 1. Copy the `template/` folder and paste it under the `packages/` folder.
 Then rename this `template/` folder that you copied with the LSP name.

+You can do so either:

+- manually, by copying the folder and pasting it inside `packages` and then renaming it. or
+- by running the following command from the root of the repository.

 ```bash
 cp -r template packages/lsp-name
 ```